Resource & Energy Production Assessment

 Assessing the wind resource is a critical step in wind energy project development, and we offer varying levels of wind resource assessment matched to the phase of development in which we are working with our clients.
 In the earliest stages, we perform regional site screening with electronic wind resource mapping, coupled with GIS mapping and field investigations.
-In more advanced stages of development, we are applied to generate more in-depth results.
+In more advanced stages of development, we are applied to generate more in-depth results including on-site measurements.

 Geographically, our experience spans from Texas, California, and Wyoming to West Virginia northward through Maine.
 Our work with processing vast amounts of complex wind resource, property, and environmental data has proven to be the most efficient way of identifying areas worthy of further study.
 Property acquisition work, feasibility assessments, and on-site measurements can then be initiated with confidence.